Introduction to GIS Software

 - ArcGIS Online: This act as a prototype and community edition deployed on web servers so that interested audience can use the service.
 ESRI has directly added the link for using it on the main site.

 - ArcGIS Pro: This tool is used to create 2D and 3D models of the map features.
 There is also a trial version of this which is available on the website.

-- ArcGIS Enterprise: Organizations mainly enroll for this option and batch of software.
-This is generally bought by the companies on a larger scale.
+- ArcGIS Enterprise: Organizations mainly enroll in this option and batch of software.
+The companies generally buy this on a larger scale.

 - ArcGIS Developers: Developers use this tool to create solutions and applications for geocoding so that technicians can use it for data manipulation and analytics.

-Moreover, to these primary products, it also has various other tools for a variety of business users and business domains.
+Moreover, to these primary products, it also has various other tools for various business users and business domains.

 2. AutoCAD Map 3D

 Unlike ESRI, this company is building drawing tools for various domains.
 AutoCAD Map 3D is the perfect example of this, where a large amount of geospatial data can be handled and manipulated.
 Most of the work belongs to 2D and 3D Map feature creation.
 Autodesk allows organizations to buy these products on a subscription basis with different pricing based on the features.
 They also make solutions for Engineering, Architecture, and industrial design purpose.